Perspective in photography composition seems, on the surface, to be quite straight forward, and actually it is.

 This is stating the obvious, but bear with me.
 Objects at the front of a scene can block, or overlap, parts of an object further back in the scene.
 Obviously, something at the back won’t overlap something at the front.

-So when we use overlap perspective in an image it adds to the depth of the image, which makes it seem less 2D and more 3D.
-Something to bear in mind to make your photos more interesting.
+So when we use overlap perspective in an image it adds to the depth of the image by creating layers, which makes it seem less 2D and more 3D.
+Something to bear in mind to make your photos more interesting with a more dynamic foreground.

 5. Atmospheric or aerial perspective photography